 The definitions of schemes with additional features in §4.1.6.1 'Signature with Re-Randomizable Keys' on p.
-24 and in §4.1.6.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
-25 also become simpler.
+25 and in §4.1.6.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
+26 also become simpler.

 - A fresh signature key pair is generated for each transaction containing a JoinSplit description.
 Since each key pair is only used for one signature (see § 4.10 'Non-malleability (Sprout)' on p.
 40), a one-time signature scheme would suffice for JoinSplitSig.
 This is also the reason why only security against non-adaptive chosen message attack is needed.
 In fact the instantiation of JoinSplitSig uses a scheme designed for security under adaptive attack even when multiple signatures are signed under the same key. - [Sapling onward] The same remarks as above apply to BindingSig, except that the key is derived from the randomness of value commitments.
-This results in the same distribution as of freshly generated key pairs, for each transaction containing Spend descriptions or Output descriptions. - SU-CMA security requires it to be infeasible for the adversary, not knowing the private key, to forge a distinct signature on a previously seen message.
-That is, JoinSplit signatures and Sapling binding signatures are intended to be nonmalleable in the sense of [BIP-62]. - The terminology used in this specification is that we "validate" signatures, and "verify" zk-SNARK proofs.
+This results in the same distribution as of freshly generated key pairs, for each transaction containing Spend descriptions or Output descriptions.